learn-co-curriculum/dsc-understanding-self/README.md

 print("3. ", the_snail.hungry)
 print("4. ", the_snail.eat_sandwhich())
 ```

+    1. True
+    Hunger is being relieved
+    2. Wow, that really hit the spot!
+I am so full, but more importantly, I'm not hangry anymore!
+    3. False
+    4. Oh, I don't think I can eat another bite.
+Thank you, though!

 Awesome!
 We see that not only are we changing attributes of our instance object, we are also using `self` to call other instance methods, like we would do with the instance object outside of a function.